txstate-etc/graphql-server/README.md

 * `send401?: boolean` (default `false`) - Return an HTTP 401 response if request is unauthenticated.
 Only set `true` if none of your API is public.
 The alternative is to send back empty results or graphql errors when users request private data and haven't authenticated.

 ## Fastify and GraphQL server
-We export a `Server` class; the constructor accepts all the same configuration that you can send to fastify.
+We export a `GQLServer` class; the constructor accepts all the same configuration that you can send to fastify.
 Once constructed, `server.app` refers to your fastify instance in case you want to add routes, plugins, or middleware. `server.start(config)` will add the GraphQL and playground routes and start the server.

 The GraphQL route is extremely lightweight but fast - it caches the parsing and analysis of queries (similar to graphql-jit) to save work on subsequent requests, and supports the apollo-server spec for persisted queries.